As we wrap up this whirlwind spring semester and move into the summer, YAL encourages you to be engaged in your community and Choose Charity.

-Please read this guide to learn how to host your own "Choose Charity" activism event and volunteer... voluntarily.
+Please read this guide to learn how to host your own "Choose Charity" activism event and volunteer...voluntarily.

 Why: This is our opportunity to practice what we preach.
 If we believe people should take care of people, and not the government, then let's live up to that standard.
 And have a fun time at the same time!

 Print a 20 x 30 inch, customizable "Choose Charity" poster.
-Click the buttons below to download a white banner or blue banner to make your display look professional and instantly inform students about the charity you are supporting.
+Click below to download a white or blue banner to make your display look professional and instantly inform students about the charity you are supporting.
 You may be able to print this banner for free on campus, or at Kinkos for about $30, or make it yourself using this website.

-Print out customizable flyers -- full page and 1/4 page -- to hand out to students.
+Print customizable flyers -- full page and 1/4 page -- to hand out to students.
 These flyers will inform students about your chapter and the charity you're supporting.
 Spread the word of liberty!